| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 callFrom |

-fragmentSeq("ABCDE") fragmentSeq("ABCDE", minSize=3, internFragments=FALSE) fragmentSeq("ABCDE", minSize=3, internFragments=TRUE) ## Run multiple peptides/proteins twoPep <- cbind(c("a","ABCABCA"), c("e","EFGEFGEF")) apply(twoPep, 2, function(x) fragmentSeq(x[2], mi=3, kee=FALSE, sep=TRUE, pre=x[1])) ## Ubiquitin example P0CG48 <- "MQIFVKTLTGKTITLEVEPSDTIENVKAKIQDKEGIPPDQQRLIFAGKQLEDGRTLSDYNIQKESTLHLVLRLRGG" system.time( fra1 <- (fragmentSeq(P0CG48, mi=5, kee=FALSE))) # < 0.5 sec
+fragmentSeq("ABCDE") fragmentSeq("ABCDE", minSize=3, internFragments=FALSE) fragmentSeq("ABCDE", minSize=3, internFragments=TRUE) ## Run multiple peptides/proteins twoPep <- cbind(c("a","ABCABCA"), c("e","EFGEFGEF")) apply(twoPep, 2, function(x) fragmentSeq(x[2], mi=3, kee=FALSE, sep=TRUE, pre=x[1])) ## Ubiquitin example P0CG48 <- "MQIFVKTLTGKTITLEVEPSDTIENVKAKIQDKEGIPPDQQRLIFAGKQLEDGRTLSDYNIQKESTLHLVLRLRGG" system.time( fra1 <- (fragmentSeq(P0CG48, mi=5, kee=FALSE))) # < 0.5 secfragmentSeq("ABCDE") fragmentSeq("ABCDE", minSize=3, internFragments=FALSE) fragmentSeq("ABCDE", minSize=3, internFragments=TRUE) ## Run multiple peptides/proteins twoPep <- cbind(c("a","ABCABCA"), c("e","EFGEFGEF")) apply(twoPep, 2, function(x) fragmentSeq(x[2], mi=3, kee=FALSE, sep=TRUE, pre=x[1])) ## Ubiquitin example P0CG48 <- "MQIFVKTLTGKTITLEVEPSDTIENVKAKIQDKEGIPPDQQRLIFAGKQLEDGRTLSDYNIQKESTLHLVLRLRGG" system.time( fra1 <- (fragmentSeq(P0CG48, mi=5, kee=FALSE))) # < 0.5 sec

-Internally all possible fragments will be predicted and their mass compared to the experimental values (argument expMass
+Internally all possible fragments will be predicted and their mass compared to the experimental values (argument expMass).

-identifFixedModif( prot, expMass, minFragSize = 5, maxFragSize = 60, indexStart = 1, suplPepTab = NULL, internFra = TRUE, filtChargeCatch = TRUE, maxMod = c(p = 3, h = 1, k = 1, o = 1, m = 1, n = 1, u = 1, r = 1, s = 1), modTy = NULL, specModif = NULL, knownMods = NULL, identMeas = "ppm", limitIdent = 5, filtAmbiguous = FALSE, recalibrate = FALSE, chargeCatchFilter = TRUE, massTy = "mono", prefFragPat = NULL, silent = FALSE, debug = FALSE, callFrom = NULL )
+identifFixedModif( prot, expMass, minFragSize = 5, maxFragSize = 60, indexStart = 1, suplPepTab = NULL, internFra = TRUE, chargeCatchFilter = TRUE, maxMod = c(p = 3, h = 1, k = 1, o = 1, m = 1, n = 1, u = 1, r = 1, s = 1), modTy = NULL, specModif = NULL, knownMods = NULL, identMeas = "ppm", limitIdent = 5, filtAmbiguous = FALSE, recalibrate = FALSE, massTy = "mono", prefFragPat = NULL, silent = FALSE, debug = FALSE, callFrom = NULL )identifFixedModif( prot, expMass, minFragSize = 5, maxFragSize = 60, indexStart = 1, suplPepTab = NULL, internFra = TRUE, chargeCatchFilter = TRUE, maxMod = c(p = 3, h = 1, k = 1, o = 1, m = 1, n = 1, u = 1, r = 1, s = 1), modTy = NULL, specModif = NULL, knownMods = NULL, identMeas = "ppm", limitIdent = 5, filtAmbiguous = FALSE, recalibrate = FALSE, massTy = "mono", prefFragPat = NULL, silent = FALSE, debug = FALSE, callFrom = NULL )

 prot |